Panpsychism: Quantum mechanics

-Quantum theories of consciousness have yet to gain mainstream attention.
-Tegmark has formally calculated the "decoherence rates" of neurons, finding that the brain is a "classical rather than a quantum system" and that quantum mechanics does not relate "to consciousness in any fundamental way."
+Tegmark has formally calculated the "decoherence rates" of neurons, finding that the brain is a "classical rather than a quantum system" and that quantum mechanics does not relate "to consciousness in any fundamental way".
+Hagan et al. criticize Tegmark's estimate and present a revised calculation that yields a range of decoherence rates within the realm of physiological relevance.

-In 2007, Steven Pinker criticized explanations of consciousness invoking quantum physics, saying: "to my ear, this amounts to the feeling that quantum mechanics sure is weird, and consciousness sure is weird, so maybe quantum mechanics can explain consciousness," a view echoed by physicist Stephen Hawking.
+In 2007, Steven Pinker criticized explanations of consciousness invoking quantum physics, saying: "to my ear, this amounts to the feeling that quantum mechanics sure is weird, and consciousness sure is weird, so maybe quantum mechanics can explain consciousness"; a view echoed by physicist Stephen Hawking.
 In 2017, Penrose rejected these characterizations, stating that disagreements are about the nature of quantum mechanics.

 Arguments against

 Theoretical issues

 One criticism of panpsychism is that it cannot be empirically tested.
 A corollary of this criticism is that panpsychism has no predictive power.
-Tononi and Koch write: "Besides claiming that matter and mind are one thing, [panpsychism] has little constructive to say and offers no positive laws explaining how the mind is organized and works."
+Tononi and Koch write: "Besides claiming that matter and mind are one thing, [panpsychism] has little constructive to say and offers no positive laws explaining how the mind is organized and works".

 John Searle has alleged that panpsychism's unfalsifiability goes deeper than run-of-the-mill untestability: it is unfalsifiable because "It does not get up to the level of being false.
-It is strictly speaking meaningless because no clear notion has been given to the claim."
+It is strictly speaking meaningless because no clear notion has been given to the claim".
 The need for coherence and clarification is accepted by David Skrbina, a proponent of panpsychism.

 Many proponents of panpsychism base their arguments not on empirical support but on panpsychism's theoretical virtues.
-Chalmers says that while no direct evidence exists for the theory, neither is there direct evidence against it, and that "there are indirect reasons, of a broadly theoretical character, for taking the view seriously."
-Notwithstanding Tononi and Koch's criticism of panpsychism, they state that it integrates consciousness into the physical world in a way that is "elegantly unitary."
+Chalmers says that while no direct evidence exists for the theory, neither is there direct evidence against it, and that "there are indirect reasons, of a broadly theoretical character, for taking the view seriously".
+Notwithstanding Tononi and Koch's criticism of panpsychism, they state that it integrates consciousness into the physical world in a way that is "elegantly unitary".

 A related criticism is what seems to many to be the theory's bizarre nature.
-Goff dismisses this objection: though he admits that panpsychism is counterintuitive, he notes that Einstein's and Darwin's theories are also counterintuitive.
-"At the end of the day," he writes, "you should judge a view not for its cultural associations but by its explanatory power."
+Goff dismisses this objection: though he admits that panpsychism is counterintuitive, he argues that Einstein's and Darwin's theories are also counterintuitive.
+"At the end of the day", he writes, "you should judge a view not for its cultural associations but by its explanatory power".